Dr. Kristine Duffy

 CC licensed content, Shared previously:

-Foundations of Academic Success: Words of Wisdom.
-Edited by Thomas Priester.
-Essay authored by Dr. Kristine Duffy.
+Duffy, Dr. Kristine.
+Foundations of Academic Success: Words of Wisdom, edited by Thomas Priestler.
+Open SUNY Textbooks, 2015.
 Located at: https://milnepublishing.geneseo.edu/foundations-of-academic-success/chapter/practice-practice-practice/ License: CC BY: Attribution.

 Adaptions: Reformatted reference for consistency with footnotes.

 - Neale Donald Walsch, Neale Donald Walsch’s Little Book of Life: A User’s Manual (Charlottesville, VA: Hampton Roads, 2010). ↵